mvanorder/multiform/README.md

 This structure is designed to match django's form prefix structure for easy integration into django views and forms, and should be easily adoptable into other frameworks.

+### Compatability

+The following are based off of the compatability documented on Mozilla Developer Network for methods and properties used in the code and are not tested.

+* Chrome: 29+
+* Edge: 20+ (EdgeHTML 12.10240)
+* Firefox: 23+
+* Internet Explorer: yes
+* Opera: yes
+* Safari: 6+

 ### Licensing

 * Copyright (c) 2017 Malcolm VanOrder.